 But since an annual report isn't legally required, nonprofits often struggle with what should be included in an annual report and what should be left out.
 The following ten tips will help you craft an outstanding nonprofit annual report.

-- Focus on accomplishments, not activities in your annual report.
+Focus on accomplishments, not activities.

 We want to know what you did, but more importantly, we want to know why you did it.
 What were the results?
 Why did you spend your time and money the way you did?
 What difference did it make?
 Connect the everyday activities of your organization to your mission statement.
 Don’t assume that readers will automatically understand how your activities help you achieve your mission.
 Connect the dots for them.

 Jettison the administrative minutiae to get the most impact.

 Getting a high-speed connection in the office and new accounting software may be big accomplishments from where you sit at your desk, but they have nothing to do with your mission.
 Inspire donors with accomplishments related to your mission in your annual report and leave all the administrative items for your board report.

 Donors expect you to raise money, but fundraising accomplishments should not be celebrated in your annual report on the same level as your mission-related accomplishments.
 Readers are more interested in what you did with the money than how you raised it.
 While it is appropriate to include information on how well your fundraising efforts are going, it’s best to place this information in the financial section of your report, rather than front and center.

 Yes, photos really are worth a thousand words.
 Many of the people reading your annual report won’t actually read it.
 Show them what you’ve been doing with photos.
 If you don’t have a digital camera, get one now.
 It’s also fine to use stock photography to illustrate your work.
 Type 'royalty free stock photos' in your favorite search engine and you’ll find numerous sites.